torproject/onionbalance/docs/config.md

 When called without any arguments, the config generator will run in an interactive mode and prompt for user input.

-The `master` directory should be stored on the management server while the other `instance` directories should be transferred to the respective backend servers.
+The `config` directory should be stored on the management server.

 ## Files

-Default configuration file locations when running Onionbalance as a local, user
-service:
+Onionbalance requires the following files:

-* `config/config.yaml`: this is the configuration file that is used by the Onionbalance management server.
+* `config.yaml`: this is the configuration file that is used by the Onionbalance management server.

-* `config/ONION_ADDRESS.key`: Each service instance have a private key, which will be derived into the public address and identity for the Onion Service.
+* `ONION_ADDRESS.key`: Each service instance have a private key, which will be derived into the public address and identity for the Onion Service.
    Each private key file is named after the .onion address, so `ONION_ADDRESS.key` will be actually like `dpkhemrbs3oiv2fww5sxs6r2uybczwijzfn2ezy2osaj7iox7kl7nhad.key`.
    It is essential that you keep these files secure.

-System-wide files, when running Onionbalance as a system service:

-* `/etc/onionbalance/config.yaml`: the global configuration file, which contains services entries.

-* `/etc/onionbalance/ONION_ADDRESS.key`: service instance private key file.
-   Each private key file is named after the .onion address, so `ONION_ADDRESS.key` will be actually like `dpkhemrbs3oiv2fww5sxs6r2uybczwijzfn2ezy2osaj7iox7kl7nhad.key`.
-   It is essential that you keep these files secure.
+By default, onionbalance search for these files in the current directory where it was invoked.

+The actual folder can be explicitly set by invoking `onionbalance-config` with the `--output` option.

+When running the system-wide service, this folder is automatically set to `/etc/onionbalance`.

 ## Environment variables